Cumulocity-IoT/cumulocity-remote-access-cloud-http-proxy/README.md

 A new connection can be configured on devices supporting the remote access connect feature.
 The default UI of the remote access connect feature can be used for that.

-The name of the configuration should be prefixed with `http:` as this is used by the UI Plugin to identify endpoints that are compatible with it.
+The name of the configuration should be prefixed with either `http:` or `https:` depending on the server you are trying to connect to.
+This is used by the UI Plugin to identify endpoints that are compatible with it.

 The protocol should be set to `PASSTHROUGH`.
 In case this is not available, please contact your platform administrator to make it available.